By Victoria Alvarez

 With this ideology in mind, Campus Safety believes that prevention and education are vital to maintaining a safe community.

-“I know that staff, students and other members sometimes have these types of caring concerns but are unsure what or how to pass the issue on to the appropriate professionals,” said Gary Martin, dean of students.
+“I know that staff, students and other members sometimes have these types of caring concerns but are unsure what or how to pass the issue on to the appropriate professionals,” said Gary Martin, Dean of Students.
 “The CPR is the intake process we use at Lynn.
+That said, If the matter is truly urgent—the concerned person or reporter should still be encouraged to immediately contact: Campus Safety at 561-237 -7226 –’ 911’ – or my office at 561-237-7230.”

-For more information about Lynn’s safety protocols and available programs, visit https://my.lynn.edu/ICS/LifeatLynn/Campus_Safety_and_Security.jnz.
+Lynn aims to maintain a safe environment in which all members of the community are informed and prepared.
+For more information about Lynn’s safety protocols and available programs, visit https://my.lynn.edu/ICS/LifeatLynn/Campus_Safety_and_Security.jnz